nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 1. Some example commands you can try:

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 i/$5000 fs/4 an/Looking for a quiet neighbourhood.` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe a/John street, block 123, #01-01 i/$5000 fs/4 an/Looking for a quiet neighbourhood.` : Adds a contact named `John Doe` to the Address Book.

-   * `delete 3` : Deletes the 3rd client contact shown in the current list.
+   * `delete John Doe` : Deletes the client with name `John Doe` from the current list.

 1. Refer to the [Features](#features) below for details of each command.